zramsay/uniswap-urbit/README.md

 File names cannot have uppercase characters, therefore, all the files in `~/zod/uniswap/build/fonts/` (and elsewhere, if applicable) must be changed to lowercase, and then `~/zod/uniswap/build/index.html` updated to reflect those changes.
 As well, all filepaths in that `index.html` need to be prefixed with `/apps/uniswap`.
-Building build the static files against a root of /apps/uniswap would solve this and probably the other bug too.
+Building the static files against a root of /apps/uniswap would solve this and probably the other bug too.

-Fixup more files
+Fixup more files:
 1. in `~/zod/uniswap/mar/map.hoon` put the contents of [this file](https://github.com/urbit/urbit/blob/develop/pkg/arvo/mar/map.hoon)
 2. `cp ~/zod/uniswap/mar/woff2.hoon ~/zod/uniswap/mar/woff.hoon` and edit the only line that has `woff2` to `woff`
-3. delete these files:
+3. delete the following files:

 ```
 rm ~/zod/uniswap/desk.bill